 - To keep the sink drains clean, make sure you put hot water down the drain at least once a week.
 Moreover, from time to time, pour some bleach in the sink and leave it overnight or at least for one hour.

-- In case there is some grease buildup in your kitchen drain then squeeze a good amount of liquid dish detergent in the drain and slowly pour boiling water into the drain to help the grease melt.
+- In case there is some grease buildup in your kitchen drain then squeeze a right amount of liquid dish detergent in the drain and slowly pour boiling water into the drain to help the grease melt.
 Thus, the detergent shall dissolve the grease deposits and the hot water shall flush them away.

 - For stubborn drain clogs, use a plunger and snake.
 Here is an article explaining how to clear a clogged drain yourself, using inexpensive tools.